edwelo/moe_rms_1/ReadMe.md

 * The app's width is set at about 1200px to accommodate certain tables that require a lot of space or for situations where sets of info need to be displayed side by side.
 * This doesn't work so well for non-tabular info, eg., the Info page.
 For these types of cases, the presentation is too wide for comfortable reading.
 Guidelines recommend 80 or less characters per line.
-* Maybe implement some means of limiting content to a comfortable if it does not need all the horizontal space?
+* Maybe implement some means of limiting content to a comfortable width if it does not need all the horizontal space?

 Login/Logout